Terasology/Cities/README.md

 ![image1](images/2013-12-18_fenced_house.jpg "Several simple housings on a hillside with fences")

-This module contains a world generator `City Worlds` that creates
+This module contains a world generator `City Worlds` that creates grassland terrain based on random noise.
+This terrain is populated with randomly generated settlements of different sizes.

 ### Setup